ToolShedTested

 DeWalt 20V MAX XR 7-Tool Kit (DCK700D1P1)

-7 brushless tools plus two batteries for $549 is the most complete single-purchase shop-in-a-box we tested.
+7 brushless tools plus two batteries in this price tier is the most complete single-purchase shop-in-a-box we tested.
 Everything a new homeowner runs into, this kit handles.

 Key features